Is Cosmetic Surgery Good or Bad?

-Nowadays, cosmetic surgery has become more popular for modern people.
+Cosmetic surgery is getting more and more popular for modern people.
 Some people believe that it is a science to increase the beauty of a person.
 The basic aim of this surgery is to enhance the appearance of the individual that is done by altering the parts of the body.
 On the other hand, other people disagree with it.
-They said that cosmetic surgery involves risk which may cause serious diseases such as heart attack.
+They say that cosmetic surgery involves risks which may cause serious diseases such as heart attack.
 Can we trust the surgeons?
 Can we change our appearance to whatever we want by getting cosmetic surgery?

 It can alleviate mental illnesses

 Some people are so consumed with their appearance that they let it affect their mental well being.
 There are even some mental illnesses which are based solely on the body’s appearance, things like anorexia and body dismorphia.
 These are illnesses whereby people harm themselves through worry about their appearance.
 If we have people who have the ability to change what these people do not like about their bodies then why should we not use it to help these people with their mental well being?